wxWidgets/wxWidgets/docs/gtk/readme.txt

 bug reports or comments to the wxWidgets users list.
 These can be found at http://www.wxwidgets.org and more specifically at http://lists.wxwidgets.org.

-Do NOT send any comments directly to me.

 wxWidgets doesn't come with any guarantee whatsoever.
 It might crash your harddisk or destroy your monitor.
 It doesn't